aws/jsii/gh-pages/content/user-guides/lib-author/configuration/index.md

     will _always_ be placed at the package's root.
 - `rootDir` - specifies the root directory that contains all of the `.ts` source files.
 This is used in conjunction with `outDir`, to control the directory structure that gets generated.
+- `forceConsistentCasingInFileNames` - if `true`, will make the `TypeScript` compiler care about the casing of files specified in `import` statements.
+This is helpful if you're developing on a filesystem that is case-insensitive (Mac/Win), but building/deploying on a filesystem that is case-sensitive (Linux).
 Refer to the [TypeScript compiler options reference][ts-options] for more information about those options.

 [`tsconfig.json`]: https://www.typescriptlang.org/docs/handbook/tsconfig-json.html